New vs. Seasoned Expert Witnesses: How Important is Trial Experience?

 Do your own research before selecting an expert

 Due diligence is required regardless of whether an attorney is choosing a seasoned expert or a newer expert.
-According to Tom Jacob, “part of [choosing the right expert] is doing work before hand to make sure you have a knowledgeable expert.
+According to Tom Jacob, “part of [choosing the right expert] is doing work beforehand to make sure you have a knowledgeable expert.
 We try to work up our cases so that we have a good grasp of the science and the facts before suit.
 That means getting experienced and knowledgeable experts in their field.”.
 Matthew Nasrallah highlights the main issues that attorneys should be aware of when working with an expert.
 “What concerns the attorney is whether the expert can handle himself or herself under cross-examination and whether there is something in an expert’s background or experience that might result in serious bias, impeachment, or even a Daubert exclusion.”

 However, doing background research on an expert witness is not limited to their experience and qualifications.
 An important part of knowing about an expert is to learn about the expert’s more intangible qualities.
-“I had an inexperienced expert that had failed his sub-specialty boards and I did not know it.
+“I had an inexperienced expert who had failed his sub-specialty boards and I did not know it.
 It was my fault for not better preparing for the deposition.
 It hurt the case.
 Another time, the expert had a nervous tick that caused him to sniff very loudly every minute or two.
 It was extremely distracting on video” says Nasrallah.

 Betsey Herd also shares a similar experience, “I have had very seasoned experts get angry and clam up on the stand rather than walk the very fine line of being justifiably angry as opposed to an advocate for the plaintiff.”.
 These experiences highlight the importance of researching your expert.
 As well as asking other attorneys who may have worked with your expert before about their experiences.